dobtco/wintersmith-knowledge-base/contents/articles/govmapper/public_site/viewing_your_site.md

 ---
-title: Viewing your map
+title: Viewing your site
 order: 1
 ---

-To view your map, click the "View public site" link from the GovMapper admin navigation bar.
+To view your site, click the "View public site" link from the GovMapper admin navigation bar.

 ![view public site](../images/view_public_site.png)